2014 Safeway Championship

 The 2014 Safeway Championship, Manitoba's provincial men's curling championship, was held from January 29 to February 2 at the MTS Iceplex in Winnipeg, Manitoba.
 The winning Jeff Stoughton team represented Manitoba at the 2014 Tim Hortons Brier in Kamloops, British Columbia.
+It marked Stoughton’s eleventh and final provincial championship title.

 Teams

 The teams are listed as follows: